National Care Service

 The Scottish Government proposed the creation of a National Care Service (NCS) to provide universal, high-quality care to the people of Scotland.
 The NCS would be publicly funded and managed, with the aim of bringing together the different types of care currently provided by various agencies and organisations.

-The plans include expanding access to care, improving pay and conditions for care workers and increasing support for unpaid carers.
+The plans included expanding access to care, improving pay and conditions for care workers and increasing support for unpaid carers.

-The NCS is also intended to address issues such as the fragmentation of care services, variability in quality, and the lack of consistency in care provision.
+The NCS was also intended to address issues such as the fragmentation of care services, variability in quality, and the lack of consistency in care provision.

 The National Care Service Bill was laid before the Scottish Parliament in June 2022 and passed Stage 1 at the end of February 2024.